nightism/lccompiler/README.md

 # LCCOMPILER

-Note that specific instructions for each part can be found above by clicking on the part name.

 # Marking #

 The marking will be done using an automated test suite on a dice machine using Java 8 (1.8 runtime).